Seamse/ci-project-one/README.md

 ![Mid section image](assets/readme_images/mid-section.jpg)

 * **Video Section**
-The Video section contains three animated youtube videos about Halloween aimed at children.
+The Video section contains three animated youtube videos (aimed at children) about Halloween.
 'The Origin of Halloween', 'The Origin of Halloween Costumes' and 'The Origin of Jack-O-Lanterns'.
 Below these, the website's footer can be seen.